flowstocktool-spec/fruitbox/replit.md

-# Referral Campaign Management SaaS
+# Fruitbox - Customer Referral & Rewards Platform

 ## Overview

-This is a dual-interface SaaS platform for managing referral campaigns in retail stores.
+Fruitbox is a dual-interface SaaS platform that helps offline stores reward customers for promoting their business, increasing customer retention and walk-ins.
 The system enables store owners to create and manage referral programs while providing customers with a mobile-friendly PWA to track rewards, share referral codes, and submit purchase receipts for approval.

 The application consists of:
 - **Store Dashboard**: A professional interface for retailers to create campaigns, approve transactions, and monitor performance